metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     future extension this value also acts as a minimum for how long releases will be kept before being garbage collected, but if allowReleasedUserOnAddressFor (or allowReleasedUserByCookieFor) is set to a longer duration, the releases will be kept longer (according to the longest one).

+10. Fixed execution time

+    fixedExecutionSeconds

+    Fixed execution time in order to mitigate timing attacks.
+To apply, call ::sleepUntilFixedExecutionTime.

+11. Maximum random sleeping time in nanoseconds

+    randomSleepingNanosecondsMax

+    Because of doubts about the accurateness of microtime() and to hide system clock details a random between 0 and this value is added by ::sleepUntilSinceInit (which is called by ::sleepUntilFixedExecutionTime).

 Notes